 FAQs

 No, Carnival does not have a form to claim any shareholder benefits or onboard credits (OBC).
-There is a very simple process to get your benefits.
-You have to email them your personal details, information about your voyage, and proof of share ownership.
-Please do this at least 4 weeks prior to your departure date.
+You need to download the Stockperks app from your app store, search for Carnival, and then follow the instructions.
+Please do this at least 3 weeks prior to your departure date.

 No, Carnival shareholders do not receive any discounts for booking a cruise.
 Instead, shareholders receive benefits in the form of Onboard Credits.
 The value of these credits ranges from $50 to $250 (£30 to £150), depending on the cruise line brand and the duration of the cruise.